From the Chair

 - Play Labs – classes that take a deeper dive into the play of a particular game genre or designer’s work – such as indie tabletop RPGs or tournament Starcraft play

 And don’t forget the rest of NYU!
 Our highly flexible structure means that students can take classes from any department or program across New York University.
-Our MFA students have studied interactive design at NYU’s famous ITP design program, crafted stories with screenwriters in NYU’s world-class film program, and hacked into hardware at NYU’s new School of Engineering.
+Our MFA students have studied interactive design at NYU’s ITP design program, crafted stories with screenwriters in NYU’s world-class film program, and hacked into hardware at NYU’s School of Engineering.

 Your guide to the MFA